chaitanyajun12/learnee/README.md

 Learnee - A Simple HTTP Web Server
 ==================================

-Just to understand the internal workings of a web server.
+Just to understand the internal workings of a Web Server.

 Installation
 ============